Doors at 1pm - Headline evening show with full support line-up to be announced

 Last but not least, new kids on the block Public Access TV have been creating a buzz on their musical journey so far – and for good reason.
 Having released their debut album in September last year, the band has kick-started 2017 with a US tour and will no doubt be ready to land in London and show us what they’ve got!

-An epic day filled with epic bands; Green Day will be joined on Saturday 1st July by Rancid, Gogol Bordello, The Hives, The Living End, Beach Slang, SWMRS, Sunflower Bean and Public Access TV – all at Barclaycard presents British Summer Time Hyde Park 2017.
+An epic day filled with epic bands; Green Day will be joined on Saturday 1st July by Rancid, Gogol Bordello, The Hives, The Living End, Beach Slang, SWMRS, Sunflower Bean, Public Access TV and Hey Charlie – all at Barclaycard presents British Summer Time Hyde Park 2017.